 - Joint or bone disorders

-As your dog grows into their golden years, there are a number of joint or bone disorders which may result in pain and discomfort for your pet.
-Some of the most common of these include arthritis, osteochondrosis, reduces spinal flexibility and growth plate disorders.
+As your dog grows into their golden years, there are a number of joint or bone disorders that may result in pain and discomfort for your pet.
+Some of the most common of these include arthritis, osteochondrosis, reduces spinal flexibility, and growth plate disorders.